GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 **Flashing Burst**
 The user spends 2 ki as an action to fire a brilliant beam of intense energy, inflicting a ki attack against a foe within a number of yards equal to the user's [Body] score + total ki remaining.
 If the attack is successful, the foe is also subject to a Radiant attack.
 The radiant attack gains a bonus equal to the user's remaining ki for the purpose of determining if it is a critical hit.

+**Freezing Rush**
+The user spends 2 ki points as an action to produce a frosty blast.
+This is a 5 semifan which inflicts a cold attack against any caught within.
+If a foe in the semifan is within melee attack range, the user may also use their reaction to perform a melee attack against them.

 **Ghost Rage Fist**
 The user spends 2 ki points to perform an unarmed attack.
 Against ephemera and fiends, this is treated as a *magical* ki attack.
 If the attack is successful, a ki attack is also inflicted against the foe with a bonus equal to the evoker's heroism for the purpose of determining a critical hit.